sherminds/EOstudy/README.md

 - Go to the EOstudy Gmail account, check the `Sent` folder.

+## Send the reminders

+### Checklist

+- Make sure that you have integrated the Responses in the AllData file!
+  (TODO: a R script to check this)

 # Acknowledgements

 Trick for the forms found there <https://github.com/toperkin/staticFormEmails/blob/master/README.md>